Skip to main content

 CSV file format

-csv is the most basic file format to store tabular data, where all the values are strings and are separated by a delimiter (typically comma). dlt uses it for specific use cases - mostly for the performance and compatibility reasons.
+CSV is the most basic file format for storing tabular data, where all values are strings and are separated by a delimiter (typically a comma). dlt uses it for specific use cases - mostly for performance and compatibility reasons.

 How to configure